Nursing

 Prerequisite: A minimum grade of C in NURS 3073.

-Co-requisites: NURS 4321.
+Co-requisite: NURS 4321.

-NURS1333Wolokehkitimkil- Indigenous Health and Healing2 ch (2C)
+NURS1333Wolokehkitimkil- Indigenous Health and Healing3 ch (3C)

 The focus of this course is to build an understanding of Indigenous health, community wellness, and cultural safety to promote equitable healthcare practice and policy.
 In the course, students will examine Indigenous models of health and healing, storytelling, and tools for allyship.
 This course will be graded as Credit/No Credit (CR/NCR).

-NURS2019Nursing Practice and Academic Writing4 ch (4 PRAC)
+NURS2019Nursing Practice and Academic Writing3ch (3C) W

 Introduction to core nursing concepts, nursing standards, academic writing, professional issues (ethics, law, collaboration), and primary health care, with particular emphasis on health promotion and disease prevention.
-Students with credit for NURS 2019 cannot also count credit for NURS 1009 or NURS 1011.
+Students with credit for NURS 2019 cannot also count credit for NURS 1011.
 This course is intended for Step Up to Nursing students only.